Public vs. Private IP Addresses: What’s the Difference?

 How many private IP addresses are available?

-The three RFC 1918 ranges provide approximately 17.9 million private addresses in total: about 16.7 million in the 10.0.0.0/8 block, roughly 1 million in 172.16.0.0/12, and about 65,000 in 192.168.0.0/16.
-Since these ranges can be reused by every network independently, the effective supply is unlimited.
+The three RFC 1918 ranges provide approximately 17.9 million private addresses in total.
+About 16.7 million in the 10.0.0.0/8 block, roughly 1 million in 172.16.0.0/12, and about 65,000 in 192.168.0.0/16.
+RFC 6598 adds 4.2 million more in the 100.64.0.0/10 shared address space for ISP CGNAT use.
+These ranges can be reused independently by every network.

 Does a VPN change my public or private IP address?

 A VPN changes your apparent public IP address.
 When you connect to a VPN, your traffic is encrypted and routed through the VPN provider’s server.
 Websites and services see the VPN server’s public IP instead of your ISP-assigned public IP.
-Your private IP address on your local network stays the same — only the public-facing identity changes.
+Your private IP address on your local network stays the same.
+Only the public-facing identity changes.

 Why do all my devices share the same public IP address?